sjclayton/easyeffects-presets/README.md

 speakers/headphones and to limit frequencies that are either not reproducible by the speakers/headphones being used, are not audible or that are distracting/annoying to the listener.

-##### Gate
+#### Gate

 Used to remove unwanted low-level background noise/hiss/static from the input so that it is not passed on to the next stage of the effects chain (compressor) to avoid being boosted/amplified unnecessarily.

-##### Upward Compressor
+#### Upward Compressor

-This is what raises the level of quiet parts of the input signal so they are more audible, resulting in the softer parts of the audio becoming louder, reducing some amount of dynamic range which is corrected/ minimized as much as possible by the rest of the effects chain.
+This is what raises the level of quiet parts of the input signal so they are more audible, it does however reduce some amount of dynamic range which is corrected/minimized as much as possible by the rest of the effects chain.
 This is different from normal compression, which works in the opposite manner, by making the loud parts of the audio quieter.

-##### Multiband Compressor
+#### Multiband Compressor

 Used to lightly control the dynamic range of the output, by gently compressing different frequency bands individually, giving more precise control over how different parts of the spectrum are treated and helping to